Knuthenlund

-Knuthenlund is a manor house on the island of Lolland in southeastern Denmark.
+Knuthenlund is a biodynamic agricultural estate on the island of Lolland in southeastern Denmark.
 The estate has an area of 960 hectares.
-It is known for its award-winning goat and sheep milk cheeses.
+It is known for its goat and sheep milk cheeses.
 Knuthenlund also produces a range of other food products which are sold through Irma stores as well as to Michelin-starred restaurants in Denmark and abroad.

 History

 Knuthenlund was established in 1729 by Count Adam Christopher Knuth who had already inherited Knuthenborg from his father in 1714.
 The new estate was created by merging the land that had previously belonged to the five tenant farms in the village of Brekorpes as well as Ugleholt Forest and various other properties in the area.

 In 1738, Knuthenlund was merged into Knuthenborg.
 It happened at the initiative of Knuth's widow, Ida Margrethe Reventlow, who had obtained royal permission to rearrange the Knuth family's holdings on behalf of their sons.
 As a farm under Knuthenborgt, Knuthenlund was then managed by a tenant, usually for a ten-year period at a time.
 From the 1870s, Knuthenlund focused on dairy products as a result of growing demand from the English and American markets.
 The buildings were replaced from 1877 to 1886.

 In 1913, Knuthenlund and nearby Bøllesminde were sold to dairy owner Jens Peter Herman Hansen, who later that same year sold off Bøllesminde.